 This Day In Writing History

-On October 23rd, 1942, the legendary American novelist and filmmaker Michael Crichton was born.
+On October 23rd, 1942, the legendary American writer and filmmaker Michael Crichton was born.
 He was born John Michael Crichton in Chicago, Illinois, but grew up on Long Island, New York.
 His father was a journalist.
 He had a brother and two sisters.

 Michael Crichton had an interest in writing from an early age.
 At the age of 14, he wrote a travel column for the New York Times.
-Crichton had always planned to become a writer, so in 1960, he entered Harvard College as an undergraduate student in literature.
+Crichton had always planned to become a writer, so in 1960, he entered Harvard University as an undergraduate student in literature.

 When he came to believe that one of his professors was unfairly giving him low grades and harsh criticisms of his writing, Crichton conducted an experiment to prove it.
 After informing another professor of his plan, Crichton deliberately plagiarized a story by George Orwell and submitted it as his own to the suspect professor.